oekosheri/GB_code/paper/paper.md

 ``GB_code`` uses the analytical and mathematical formulations of the following works [@Sutton:1996, @Bollmann:1982, @Grimmer].
 Some functionality from this code [@Marcin] on CSL has been used in a modified form in the ``GB_code``.

 ### Statement of need:
-``GB_code`` is an interative toolbox to learn about grain boundaries and it is versatile for running high-throughput calculations.
+``GB_code`` is an interactive toolbox to learn about grain boundaries and it is versatile for running high-throughput calculations.
 The target audience are students/scientists of materials science and physics at any level of familiarity with the topic.
 Extensive use of NumPy library in GB_code results in faster execution, especially when computing large structures.
 The user will be guided through in a step by step manner how to find and create the GB of interest.
 The code has been designed to be simple to use and instructive with a special attention to GB plane orientation which is often lacking in other grain boundary creation codes.

 # Acknowledgements